dankelley/oce/inst/joss/paper.md

 # Conclusions

 The `oce` package provides for many aspects of oceanographic analysis, having evolved in an open-source environment for more than a decade.
+For much of that time, the hosting has been on github.com/dankelley/oce, where users can see the details of about 9000 git commits and 1700 closed issues.
 The developers have benefited from a supportive user community, members of which have contributed insightful bug reports and suggestions for improvements.
 New features are added continually, to handle new instrument types, new data repositories, and new methods.
 Physical oceanography is a major focus of the package, but we hope this paper will generate interest in other communities, ranging from climatologists to those in marine disciplines such as chemistry and biology.
 Our other goal is to encourage the development of new R packages, such as `argoFloats` [@kelley_argofloats_2021], that build upon `oce`.

 # Acknowledgments